Record-breaking heat on deck for Portland metro June 25-28 - News Break

 Record-breaking heat on deck for Portland metro June 25-28

-Agencies warn of heat-related illness and fire danger as temperatures could reach 111 degrees
+Cooling centers open as agencies warn of heat-related illness and fire danger

 Portland-area agencies are warning of dangerously high weekend temperatures and "significant fire potential" for the June 25 weekend.